Benefits of a business account

 - Business accounts tend to be more expensive than personal ones.

-- Slightly more banking admin, especially if you go via two different banks for your personal and business accounts.
+- Slightly more banking administration, especially if you go via two different banks for your personal and business accounts.

 Separating your business and personal banking is a necessity for anyone who owns a company.
 Not sure why exactly you should open a business bank account?
 Here are some of the many reasons: